- Date: October 09, 2020

-A balanced diet can include many things but tend to have lots of whole grains, fruit and veg, and less sugar, oils, and fats.
-You can also try to eat different grains, produce, nuts, and pulses like chickpeas or lentils to achieve as much balance as possible.
+A diverse diet can include many things but tend to have lots of whole grains, fruit and veg, and less sugar, oils, and fats.
+You can also try to eat different grains, produce, nuts, and pulses like chickpeas or lentils to achieve as much diversity as possible.

 4. Eat minimally processed, nutritious foods

 The more processed a food is, generally the greater its environmental impact will be because more energy is used during its creation.

 Products also often lose nutritional quality during processing, meaning more food must be produced to deliver minimum nutrition, though some value-added processing (such as freezing and canning) helps to alleviate food loss and waste.
 Try focusing on fresh, frozen (especially fish), and canned fruits, veggies, and foods that are minimally processed and have fewer additives.

 Some of the other products that we overconsume in the US can have a high environmental impact but are low on nutritional value.
 For example, most coffee, cocoa, tea, spices, and some sugar are imported from tropical regions high in biodiversity, and their mass production can cause tropical deforestation and wildlife loss.
 It’s perfectly OK to enjoy occasional treats in moderation, and look for brands that work toward more sustainable practices.

 5. Watch what you waste!